Smellovision - Engineering odours in cars

 The recent global push towards a circular economy has also meant that automotive manufacturers are being urged to improve the sustainability of their operations by increasing the use of recycled or renewable materials, such as innovative plant-derived plastics.
 Robust quality control is essential to ensure these novel products will not produce volatile emissions that could be considered harmful or malodourous.
 Therefore, is not just about vehicle design to create a particular aesthetic, but also for hazard reduction and risk management.

 However, the sample complexity, as well as an ever-expanding list of compounds of concern, makes it a challenge for those responsible for performing sampling and analysis.
 This has led to a need for innovative new methods to be created for complete emissions characterisation.
-Emissions Analytics is leading through its new laboratory and contribution to standardising measurement methods, with the aim of reducing the overall environmental of future vehicles.
+Emissions Analytics is leading through its new laboratory and contribution to standardising measurement methods, with the aim of reducing the overall environmental emissions of future vehicles.